umami-software/umami/README.md

 By default this will launch the application on `http://localhost:3000`.
-You will need to either [proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) requests from your web server or change the [port](https://nextjs.org/docs/api-reference/cli#production) to serve the application directly.
+You will need to either [proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) requests from your web server or change the [port](https://nextjs.org/docs/api-reference/cli#production) to serve the application directly, e.g. `npm start -- --port 8080`.

 ## Installing with Docker